codingconcepts/dgs/README.md

 ### Generate config

 If familiar with dgs configuration, you may prefer to hand-roll your dgs configs.
-However, if you'd prefer to use dgs itself to generate the configuration for you, you can use `dgs gen config` to generate a configuration file for you.
+However, if you'd prefer to use dgs itself to generate the configuration for you, you can use `dgs gen config` to generate a configuration file.

-Note that this tool will sort the tables in the config file in dependency order using Kahn's algorithm to determin topological order (guaranteeing that tables with a reference to another table will be generated after the table they depend reference).
+Note that this tool will sort the tables in the config file in topological order (guaranteeing that tables with a reference to another table will be generated after the table they depend reference).

 Generate config file with default row counts